The Alamo (1960 film): Casting

 Wayne was to have portrayed Sam Houston, a bit part that would have let him focus on his first major directing effort, but investors insisted he play a leading character.
 He took on the role of Davy Crockett, handing the part of Houston to Richard Boone.
 Wayne cast Richard Widmark as Jim Bowie and Laurence Harvey as William Barrett Travis.
 Harvey was chosen because Wayne admired British stage actors and he wanted "British class".
 When production became tense, Harvey spoke lines from Shakespeare in a Texan accent.
 Other roles went to family and close friends of Wayne, including his son Patrick Wayne and daughter Aissa.

 John Wayne had made Rio Bravo (1959) with singer Ricky Nelson in a supporting role to attract teen audiences.
 It had worked, so he hired Frankie Avalon to perform a similar function.
 According to Avalon, "Wayne had seen some of the rushes from Timberland and thought I would be right".
 After making the film, Wayne told the press: "We're not cutting one bit of any scene in which Frankie appears.
 I believe he is the finest young talent I've seen in a long time".
 "Mr. Wayne said I was natural as far as acting goes", said Avalon.
+Avalon's character was fictitious and survived the attack.